Quantumrunner/Valkyrie-Auto-Translator/docs/Readme.md

 The DeepSeek integration is controlled by the `useLlmApi` setting.
 It can operate in two modes depending on the translate setting:

 ### Enhancement Mode (translate: true, useLlmApi: true):
-First, the text is translated by the primary translation provider (DeepL or Azure).
+First, the text is translated by the primary translation provider (currently only DeepL).
 Then, the translated text is passed to the DeepSeek API along with a custom prompt (llmPrompt).
 The LLM refines the translation, which can improve fluency, tone, and context.

 ###  Standalone Mode (translate: false, useLlmApi: true):
 The primary translation provider is skipped.
 The original source text is sent directly to the DeepSeek API with your custom prompt.
 In this mode, your prompt must instruct the LLM to perform the translation (e.g., "Translate the following English text to German...").